-While lightning can be fascinating to watch, each of those flashes is a potential killer.
-If your home gets hit directly lightning, there is immediate danger of damage fire, power surge, and shock wave.
-Wood and other flammable building material can be affected.
-Lightning usually has to pass through some structural material in the roof before reaching a more conductive path such as wiring or pipes.
-An explosive surge can damage even non-electronic appliances that are connected.
-The shock waves can be destructive, blowing out plaster walls, shattering glass, creating trenches in the ground, and cracking foundations.
-Secondary damage is caused flying shrapnel.
+you will find yourself in the middle of catastrophic damage by fire, power surge, and shock wave.
+Wood and other conductive building material can be burned to a cinder.
+Lightning usually goes through the roof’s construction before reaching wiring or pipes that are conductors of electricity.
+An explosive surge can damage all appliances that are connected.
+The shock waves can be destructive, smashing glass, blasting plaster walls, creating furrows in the ground, and creating cracks in the foundations.
+People get hurt by flying shrapnel.

 Filing a claim with the insurer for damages associated with lightning can be extremely difficult.
-Utilizing the services of a public insurance adjuster is prudent.
-They are qualified to estimate construction costs, and are knowledgeable about state and local building codes, permitting requirements, and state statutes.
+Utilizing the services of a public insurance adjuster is prudent as they are qualified to estimate construction costs, and are knowledgeable about state and local building codes, permitting requirements, and state statutes.
 They can be onsite for all inspections that may need to take place.

 At Experienced Public Adjusters, we have the technical expertise required to interpret the clauses of insurance policies.
 Our wealth of experience in dealing with insurance companies helps homeowners to understand what is due to them.
 Our strong negotiation skills get you fair compensation for the loss.

 If you have suffered property damage, call us first for a free onsite inspection or a consultation before filing your insurance claim.